armeniki/Nortel-Millennium/README.md

 - If you have a copy you can provide, I would be grateful!
 Cheers.
 ```

-If you are curious about functionality and would like to learn more, I am currently putting together a Wiki which can be accessed by clicking [here] (https://github.com/armeniki/Nortel-Millennium/wiki).
+**If you are curious about functionality and would like to learn more, I am currently putting together a Wiki which can be accessed by clicking [here](https://github.com/armeniki/Nortel-Millennium/wiki).**